Scottish English: Phonology

+Vowel table

 Scotticisms

 Scotticisms are idioms or expressions that are characteristic of Scots, especially when used in English.
 They are more likely to occur in spoken than written language.

 The use of Scottish English, as well as of Scots and of Gaelic in Scotland, were documented over the 20th century by the Linguistic Survey of Scotland at the University of Edinburgh.